Anthony Annan

-Anthony Gildas Kofi Annan (born 21 July 1986) is a Ghanaian professional footballer who plays as a midfielder for Finnish club TPS.
+Anthony Gildas Kofi Annan (born 21 July 1986) is a Ghanaian professional footballer who plays as a midfielder for DJK Arminia Lirich.

 Club career

 Playing in Ghana

-Born in Accra, Anthony Annan began playing football with a local colts Super Rainbow Stars in Cape Coast, Ghana.
-He also played for Cape Coast Venomous Vipers in the Ghanaian Division one league before joined Sekondi Hasaacas in 2003 and later moved to Accra Hearts of Oak in 2005.
+Born in Accra, Anthony Annan began playing football with a local Colts Super Rainbow Stars in Cape Coast, Ghana.
+He also played for Cape Coast Venomous Vipers in the Ghanaian Division one league before joined Sekondi Hasaacas in 2003 and later moving to Accra Hearts of Oak in 2005.
 At Accra Hearts of Oak, Annan was regarded as the best young midfielder in Ghana.
 He combined midfield artistry with some goal scoring skills, and endeared himself to many football fans in Ghana.
 Annan joined Accra Hearts of Oak from Sekondi Hasaacas FC in the 2005–06 league season.